geoffroypeeters/deeplearning-101-audiomir_book/task_musicgeneration_diff.md

+(lab_ex_diffusion)=
 # Generation with Latent Diffusion

 For non-autoregressive generation, Latent Diffusion is currently one of the most effective and popular approaches.
 It focuses on creating high-quality samples by modeling data in a compressed, latent space rather than the spectrogram or waveform level.
 This approach reduces computational cost and time by generating compact latent representations that, compared to raw data, are already simplified and organized.

-Here, we provide a simple example of musical audio generation using the guitar subset of the NSynth dataset, Music2Latent representations, and a classic U-Net architecture.
+Here, we provide a simple example of musical audio generation using the guitar subset of the [NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth), *continuous* [Music2Latent](https://github.com/SonyCSLParis/music2latent) representations, and a [classic U-Net architecture](lab_unet).
 In the corresponding [notebook](https://github.com/geoffroypeeters/deeplearning-101-audiomir_notebook/blob/master/TUTO_task_Generation_Diffusion.ipynb) we implement a diffusion model that adopts a **Rectified Flow** method with **ODE-based sampling** {cite}`DBLP:conf/iclr/LiuG023`.
 This approach combines elements from both **denoising diffusion probabilistic models (DDPMs)** and **normalizing flows**, resulting in a continuous-time framework for generative modeling.

 ## Music2Latent Codec
-Music2Latent (M2L) {cite}`DBLP:journals/corr/abs-2408-06500` provides highly compressed, continuous audio representations with ~$11 \times 64$-dimensional vectors per second (for 44.1kHz sample rate).
+[Music2Latent (M2L)](https://github.com/SonyCSLParis/music2latent) {cite}`DBLP:journals/corr/abs-2408-06500` provides highly compressed, continuous audio representations with ~$11 \times 64$-dimensional vectors per second (for 44.1kHz sample rate).
-A consistency autoencoder facilitates a *generative decoder* that makes up for potentially lost information, enabling high-quality reconstructions.
+A <mark>consistency autoencoder</mark> facilitates a *generative decoder* that makes up for potentially lost information, enabling high-quality reconstructions.
 The M2L representations serve as the data space in which the diffusion process operates.
 The diffusion model learns to generate M2L latent vectors, which are then decoded back into audio signals.